 2. Pull & Push

+The second step for a showmanship class setup is to pull & push.
 Now that you’re standing in the right spot in the proper position, it’s time to ensure that your horse is listening.

 Sharon says to start slow.
 Pull your horse forward a step or two, then push him back a step or two using the lead shank.
 Do this until he is responding to light pressure on the lead without you pulling or dragging him.
 Now, pull and push the horse side to side.
 Look for him to be light and ready to move.
 This is preparation for asking the horse to set up his feet square.